olinxia/Olin_BlueStampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

-# Starter Project

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/RcaV0-HjO3g?si=7L-r6T0KN0yvXpgU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-Components:
-- Some challenges that I faced were the wires and the soldering.
-The wires had to be cut to a certain length, not too long to dangle everywhere, but not too short as to strain the hit of the console's frame.
-I made sure to measure and test multiple times before I cut the wires.
-Additionally, many of the soldering components were very near each other.
-Therefore, I had to adjust my angle of approach in order to get a good-quality solder without creating a short circuit by connecting two adjacent joints.
-- Next, I will begin my intensive project, which will be the real time planetary tracker.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.